 Arily came into this world silently at 12:05am, on Saturday, July 8th,

 2006, weighing only 14 oz, and measuring 10.5 inches in length.

-At 26 weeks gestation,

-measured smaller than a 20 week baby, but
+At 26 weeks gestation, she measured smaller than a 20 week baby, but

 she was perfect in every single way.
 We spent 12 hours with her

-before we said our

-goodbyes, but it hurts to know that we'll
+before we said our final goodbyes, but it hurts to know that we'll

 never have the opportunity to hold her, feel her soft skin, smell her

 beautiful baby soft smell again.
 There's peace in the knowledge

 that she chose her own time to leave us, and we feel lucky to have

-known her and to have been chosen to be parents of such a strong, amazing, beautiful baby girl.
+known her and to have been chosen to be parents of such a strong,

-hearts Arily, we'll never forget you, we promise.
+Always in our hearts Arily, we'll never forget you, we promise.